rosa-skn/festival/README.md

 ## Description

-This project is an animated landing page using HTML, CSS, and JavaScript.
+This project is an animated landing page using HTML, CSS, JavaScript and GSAP.
 It features a moving cursor and interactive elements to create an engaging user experience.

 ## Features